Thesis Statement: Definition, Types, and Writing Guide

 You’ll need to narrow it down to something like: “What were the motivations behind the American Revolution?” or “How did the American Revolution affect British-American relations?”

-4) Focus on one specific aspect
+4) Focus on one key aspect

 6) Narrow down that one specific aspect